hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

-    We have chosen this option to be able to use short names for software directories without reducing the readability of the names of the module file directories, and as such also to keep the size of shebang lines with full pahts under control to not hit kernel-imposed limits.
+    We have chosen this option to be able to use short names for software directories without reducing the readability of the names of the module file directories, and as such also to keep the size of shebang lines with full paths under control to not hit kernel-imposed limits.

     ***Repository part of the tree***